idemia/multigit/README.md

 *by Philippe Fremy at IDEMIA (philippe.fremy at idemia.com)*

-Multigit is a graphical tool designed to simplify working with projects composed of multiple git repositories.
+Multigit is a graphical tool for working with projects composed of multiple git repositories.

+If you think that *submodules*, *subtree* or *Google repo* are not for you, you are probably at the right place.

+*Note: on PyPi, Multigit is registered as multigit_gx because there is another multigit software*

 Typically, it lets you:
-* fetch or pull on all repositories at the same time
+* fetch or pull on many repositories at the same time
 * identify visually which repositories are modified or need an update (push or pull)
 * create a new branch in a subset of repositories
 * switch to a branch existing only in some repositories (but you don't remember which one)